Chris-Nathaniel/minipos/README.md

 ~set up env and sqlite3 database tables.

 ## compatibality
+Since Minipos are built on windows operating system, i made it only with windows compatibility, thus any functionality that .bat files use may not work well in other operating system.

 - Windows - fully-compatible.
-- Mac- semi-compatible. (manually install dependencies, reset/create new database wont work.)
+- Mac- semi-compatible. (manually install dependencies, reset/create new database wont work, .bat files not working)

 ## interface
 The program can be run on windowed gui mode or on browser making it very flexible choice.